niconiahi/ethernauta/README.md

 ## Philosophy

 The monorepo is arquitectured as per described in [Valibot's thesis](https://valibot.dev/thesis.pdf) so that it takes full use of tree-shaking thus making the bundle size of the library much smaller than similar libraries.
-It comes with the burden of getting used to composing functions (of small bundle size) but this is helped with a clear API.
+It comes with the burden of getting used to composing functions (of small bundle size) but this is helped with a clear API

 All "self" code, no third party libraries.
-It think this is very important due to the lack of validation schemas as core arquitecture of the system
+It think this is very important due to the lack of validation schemas as core arquitecture of the system.
+Because of this, error messages can lead to better communication with the Ethereum user in order to guide for a valid and successful transaction

+It's ESM-first and edge/browser compatible, it runs anywhere.
+Only browser native APIs are used.
+This repository won't use Node APIs as part of its design

 ## API